 How Does Face ID Verification Work?

-Face ID checks typically involves the following:
+Face ID checks typically involve the following:

 1. Image Capture